From Priyanka Chopra’s Kashibai To Kriti Sanon’s Parvatibai In Panipat, There Are So Many Finer Details To The Looks Of These Maratha Warrior Women

 — PRIYANKA (@priyankachopra) November 8, 2015

-Priyanka’s look in Bajirao Mastani was designed by by Anju Modi and Maxima Basu.
-The 18th century ensembles were created after careful research of monuments such as the Chowmahalla Palace, Chhatrapati Shivaji Maharaj Vastu Sangrahalaya, and cities like Indore, Chanderi, Paithan and Maheshwar.
+Priyanka’s look in Bajirao Mastani was designed by Anju Modi and Maxima Basu.
+The 18th-century ensembles were created after careful research of monuments such as the Chowmahalla Palace, Chhatrapati Shivaji Maharaj Vastu Sangrahalaya, and cities like Indore, Chanderi, Paithan, and Maheshwar.
 Around 300 costumes were designed for the leads alone with real zari and gold weaving used to make them look authentic.
-Kashibai’s look was based on the paintings of Raja Ravi Varma, with nauvari sarees created in bright colours such as yellows, hot pink, emerald green and purple.
-To keep things authentic, the custom-made nine-yard sarees were weaved by craftsmen from Maheshwar, Chander and Varanasi.
+Kashibai’s look was based on the paintings of Raja Ravi Varma, with nauvari sarees created in bright colours such as yellows, hot pink, emerald green, and purple.
+To keep things authentic, the custom-made nine-yard sarees were weaved by craftsmen from Maheshwar, Chander, and Varanasi.